floraison/flor/README.md

 There is a [workflow engine](https://ruby.libhunt.com/categories/5786-workflow-engine) category on [Awesome Ruby](https://ruby.libhunt.com/).

-If you want your engine/library to be added in this list, don't hesitate to ask me on [Gitter](https://gitter.im/floraison/flor) or via a pull request.
+If you want your engine/library to be added in this list, don't hesitate to ask me on via an [issue](https://github.com/floraison/flor/issues) or a pull request.

 It's not limited to Ruby, but there is a wider list at [meirwah/awesome-workflow-engines](https://github.com/meirwah/awesome-workflow-engines).